 UC contributing to the broader ecosystem of open access book publishing

-A goal of the UC Libraries is to strategically advance open scholarship by extending its support for OA book publishing.
-At the systemwide level, the UC is contributing to several open access book publishing ventures, including Opening the Future, MIT’s Direct to Open, the University of Michigan Press’ Fund to Mission, and the Open Book Collective.
-In general, these models secure investments from libraries or other stakeholders, and agree to publish some or all of their frontlist books open access, with limited or zero direct cost to the authors.
+A FY2024-25 goal of the UC Libraries is to strategically advance open scholarship by extending its support for OA book publishing.
+At the systemwide level, the UC is supporting several open access book publishing ventures, including Opening the Future, MIT’s Direct to Open, the University of Michigan Press’ Fund to Mission, the Open Book Collective, and more.
+These models secure investments from libraries and other stakeholders, and agree to publish some or all of their frontlist books open access, with limited or zero direct cost to the authors.
 The backlist books are made accessible to participating institutions.

 While the topic of this post focuses mainly on open access books, UC Berkeley (and the UC more generally) offers a wide range of support to help authors publish scholarly articles.
-The UC’s system-wide Open Access Policies ensure that university-affiliated authors can deposit their final, peer-reviewed research articles into eScholarship, our institutional repository, immediately upon publication in a journal.
-Once they’re in eScholarship, the articles may be read by anyone for free (not to mentioned preserved for longer term access).
+The UC’s system wide Open Access Policies ensure that university-affiliated authors can deposit their final, peer-reviewed research articles into eScholarship, our institutional repository, immediately upon publication in a journal.
+Once they’re in eScholarship, the articles may be read by anyone for free.

-As of October 2024, the University of California has entered into 24 system-wide Open Access Publishing Agreements and Discounts with scholarly publishers (most recently a new agreement with Taylor & Francis).
+As of August 2025, the University of California has 28 system-wide Open Access Publishing Agreements and Discounts with scholarly publishers.
 These agreements permit UC corresponding authors to publish open access in covered journals, with the publishing fees being covered in part (or in full) by the UC.
-In fiscal year 2023-24 UC Berkeley authors published 527 open access articles as a part of these system wide open access publishing agreements.
+In fiscal year 2024-25 UC Berkeley authors published 1,032 open access articles as a part of these system wide open access publishing agreements.

 Wrapping up